ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 } AggregateContinueResp;
 ~~~

-The order of AggregateContinueResp.prepare_shares matches that of the PrepareStep values in
+The order of AggregateContinueResp.prepare_shares MUST match that of the PrepareStep values in
 `AggregateContinueReq.prepare_shares`.
 The helper's response to the leader is an HTTP 200 OK whose body
 is the AggregateContinueResp and media type is "message/ppm-aggregate-continue-resp".
 The helper
 then awaits the next message from the leader.